Here’s a scary thought for you this Halloween: you may need to limit your candy intake.

-The truth about sugar is not that it rots your teeth itself, but the bacteria that feeds on sugar (streptococcus) breaks down into acids that eat your tooth enamel, which can lead to decay.
-So, if you want to be strict about it, the less sugar you eat the less streptococcus has to eat and therefore the less acid it will produce to cause decay.
+The truth about sugar is not that it rots your teeth itself, but the bacteria that feeds on sugar (streptococcus) breaks down into acids that eat your tooth enamel, which can lead to tooth decay.
+So, if you want to be strict about it, the less sugar you eat, the less streptococcus has to eat,and therefore the less acid it will produce to cause decay.

 Limit the amount of time sugar has with your teeth.
 Beware of sticky candies or hard candies that aren’t sugar free.
 Sticky candies like caramels, laffy-taffy, candy corns have a tendency to stick to your teeth and stay there for a long time because they are harder for saliva to wash away.
 Hard candies, like hard caramels or jolly ranchers also keep sugar swishing around the mouth.
 The longer sugar is present in the mouth, the more time bacteria has to feed.

 Brush and floss your teeth (an oldie, but a goodie)!
 Wash and rinse away the sugars and bacteria from your mouth after you’re done consuming that Snickers.

 Be aware of how much you are eating, most of us tend to graze with all that candy lying around.
 A Butterfinger here, a Baby Ruth there…it all adds up to more sugar and more food for bacteria.

 Eat sugar-free candies.
 Hard sugar-free candies are actually beneficial for your oral health this time of year.
 These candies stimulate saliva flow, which can help wash away some of the acid in the mouth and prevent dry mouth (which can allow plaque to build faster on teeth).

 Drinking water might seem like the solution to everything, but that isn’t far from the truth.
 Drinking water will not only wash away the remnants of sticky candy on your teeth, but will make you feel full and help you avoid overeating sugar sweets.